cs3216/cs3216.github.io/coursework/mobile/index.md

 doing.
 Do note that features must fit the aim of your application;
 ideally it should be seamlessly integrated.

-For example, geolocation might be the latest and coolest feature supported by most mobile browsers but it may not contribute to the user experience in a document editor.
+For example, WebVR and geolocation might be the latest and coolest feature supported by most mobile browsers but it may not contribute to the user experience in a document editor.
 In fact, implementing features for the sake of doing so may work against you (and your grades) by confusing the user.